docker-archive/dockercloud-haproxy/README.md

 You can use `dockercloud/haproxy` in three different ways:

-- running in Docker Cloud
+- running in Docker Cloud (Cloud Mode)
-- running with Docker legacy links
+- running with Docker legacy links (Legacy Mode)
-- running with Docker Compose v2 (new links, compatible with Docker Swarm)
+- running with Docker Compose v2 (Compose Mode, compatible with Docker Swarm)
+- running with Docker SwarmMode (Swarm Mode)

-### Running in Docker Cloud
+### Running in Docker Cloud (Cloud Mode)

 1. Launch the service you want to load-balance using Docker Cloud.